brandur/sorg/content/passages-drafts/001-portland.md

 ![Glass](/assets/passages/001-portland/DSCF5479@2x.jpg)

-_Passages_ are the routes that we use to get from one point to another, like Hannibal's passage through the Alps, Magellan's strait, or in the case of my far more mundane life, my favorite walking path from Friedrichshain to Kreuzberg. _Glass_ is the material making up the face on my
+_Passages_ refers to the routes that we use to get from one point to another, like Hannibal's passage through the Alps, Magellan's strait, or in the case of my far more mundane life, my favorite walking path from Friedrichshain to Kreuzberg. _Glass_ is the material making up the face on my